 In Scotland, the OSG forms the foundation for Ordnance Survey’s AddressBase product suite.

-It comprises a framework of rules and standards to help make spatial information more accessible for a wide range of purposes that support sustainable development.
-The directive came into force in 15 May 2007 and was transposed into Scottish law in December 2009.
+The directive came into force on 15 May 2007 and was transposed into Scottish law in December 2009.

 Whilst INSPIRE promotes better sharing of data, it does not, as many people have mistakenly assumed, promote open data.
 Many organisations that create INSPIRE-related data have intellectual property rights (IPR) inherent in the data (e.g. Ordnance Survey) and are not funded to release it all under an Open Government Licence.
 Local Government is no different in this regard.
 Hence, SIS has been creating a sustainable business model that allows them to share council data, but also fund its standardised creation and sharing.

 SIS has done the following to help local government comply with INSPIRE:

 SIS has not implemented the data transformation requirements of INSPIRE due to its complexity, lack of resources and because of an expected relaxation in this specification.